 The April 27, 2011, tornado destroyed the EMA facility on 35th Street, and after a few interim stops, the agency reestablished operations at the former Alabama Fire College/Fire Logistics building next to Snow Hinton Park on McFarland Boulevard East.
 Planning commenced soon afterward to work toward rebuilding a permanent, improved structure.

-After being operated by the City of Tuscaloosa for more than 30 years, EMA transferred back to the Tuscaloosa County Commission on January 1st, 2015.
-As of June 2015, EMA moved to the Tuscaloosa County Public Works building on 35th Street, just west of the previously destroyed location.
+After being operated by the City of Tuscaloosa for more than 30 years, EMA transferred back to the Tuscaloosa County Commission on January 1, 2015.
+In June 2015, EMA moved to the Tuscaloosa County Public Works building on 35th Street, just west of the previously destroyed location.

 In October 2018, EMA made a final move to a new, state-of-the-art, hardened facility located in Northport.
 The Public Works location has become a fail-over operating location.
 The new facility also serves as the consolidated, multi-agency 911 dispatching center, an exciting first for Tuscaloosa County.